-Once you’ve got your certificate files, seeing your file extension will allow you to know what’s in the file, and which file fits best your needs.
+Once you’ve got your certificate files, checking the certificate file extension will allow you to know what’s in the file, and which file fits best your needs.

 When ordering a certificate on SSLs.com, there are two ways you can get your certificate files.

-Option #1: take the cert files from the order fulfillment email sent by the Certificate Authority.
+Option #1: take the cert files from the email sent by the Certificate Authority.
 Such email is sent to the administrative email address once the validation requirements are met and the certificate is issued.
-The file type and encoding format of the certificate files depend on the webserver type chosen by the user in the course of SSL activation.
+The file type and encoding format of the certificate files depend on the web server type chosen by the user in the course of SSL activation.

 If "I'm installing on a Windows server or Java Tomcat server" was chosen,